toss/overlay-kit/docs/api/overlay/open.md

 }
 ```

-## onClose
+## close

-The onClose function changes the overlay's isOpen state to false and clears the overlay from the screen.
+The close function changes the overlay's isOpen state to false and clears the overlay from the screen.
 However, the overlay's information stored in memory is retained, so the overlay's information may remain in the dome, etc.

-- The onClose function allows you to reopen the modal with the overlay's information retained because it is still in memory.
+- The close function allows you to reopen the modal with the overlay's information retained because it is still in memory.
-- You can use onClose when you don't want to immediately remove it from the dome to show an animation, etc.
+- You can use close when you don't want to immediately remove it from the dome to show an animation, etc.

 ```tsx
 import { overlay } from 'es-overlay';